argoproj/argo-workflows/docs/events.md

 !!!
 Warning "Processing Order"
     Events may not always be processed in the order they are received.

-## Submitting From A Workflow Template
+## Submitting A Workflow From A Workflow Template

 A workflow template will be submitted (i.e. workflow created from it) and that can be created using parameters from the event itself.
-The following example will be trigger by an event from "admin" with "message" in the payload.
+The following example will be trigger by an event with "message" in the payload.
 That message will be used as an argument for the created workflow.

 ```yaml
 apiVersion: argoproj.io/v1alpha1